A simplicial category for higher correspondences: Preliminaries

 Fibrations are stable under pullback, so $p_\sigma$ is an inner fibration as well.

 Moreover, if the target of an inner fibration is a category then the source is an $\infty$-category.
 In our case we conclude that fibers $p^{-1}(\sigma)$ over each simplex $\sigma$ have to be $\infty$-categories.
-It is not difficult to see that the converse is also true: if a map $p: X \rightarrow C$ of simplicial sets is such that fibers over each simplex are $\infty$-categories then it is an inner fibration.
+It is not difficult to see that the converse is also true: if a map $p: X \rightarrow A$ of simplicial sets is such that fibers over each simplex are $\infty$-categories then it is an inner fibration.

-Referring to the above observations we quote the authors of \cite{barwick2018fibrations} \begin{quote} "So in a strong sense, we'll understand the "meaning" of inner fibrations once we understand the "meaning" of functors from $\infty$-categories to $\Delta^n$" \end{quote} Given that for $n=1$ these maps are understood as correspondences between $\infty$-categories, we will refer to functors to $\Delta^n$ as \textbf{\textit{higher correspondences}}.
+Referring to the above observations we quote the authors of \cite{barwick2018fibrations} \begin{quote} ``So in a strong sense, we'll understand the ``meaning" of inner fibrations once we understand the ``meaning" of functors from $\infty$-categories to $\Delta^n$" \end{quote} In analogy with category theory maps from an $\infty$-category to $\Delta^1$ can be called correspondences.
+In this vein, maps to $\Delta^n$ deserve to be called \textit{higher correspondences}.